moalimirinfinity/Proteus-Scraper/docs/DEVELOPMENT_PLAN.md

 Acceptance criteria:
 - Protected UI flows succeed more often with human-like interaction.
 - OCR handles image-encoded data without external APIs.

+## Phase 9.1: Solver Pipeline (CAPTCHA and Challenges)
+Goal: Provide a standard solver interface for hard challenges (reCAPTCHA/Turnstile).

+Deliverables:
+- ❌ Challenge detection signals and pause/resume flow in BrowserEngine.
+- ❌ Solver interface (external API or human-in-the-loop).
+- ❌ Token injection and session resume in the browser context.
+- ❌ Solver cost/latency tracking and timeouts.

+Acceptance criteria:
+- ❌ Challenges can be routed to a configured solver.
+- ❌ Successful solves resume the job without a restart.
+- ❌ Failures are recorded with explicit reason codes.

 ## Phase 10: Data Lake and Time-Travel Storage
 Goal: Turn scraping into longitudinal intelligence.